Rural Resident Medical Officer Cadetships

 Applicants must be studying medicine in:

-- second year at the University of Sydney, Wollongong or Notre Dame; or
+- second year at Macquarie University, the University of Sydney, Wollongong or Notre Dame; or

-- third year at the University of Newcastle, New England or Western Sydney; or
+- third year at Western Sydney University, the University of Newcastle or New England; or

 - fourth year at the University of NSW; or